 Book Store | Photo by Diana Jaber | The Wright State Guardian

-According to Sample, the current bookstore space will become an event and programming space.
-All changes are set to be complete by the fall semester.
+The current bookstore space will become an event and programming space.
+According to Sample, all changes are set to be complete by the fall semester.

 UCIE Director Michelle Streeter-Ferrari shared that the center was in the old first-floor space for around 25 years.
 Streeter-Ferrari and other center staff were notified of the move at the beginning of April and were given around two weeks to fully instigate into the new space.

 According to the director, the center will continue to offer all normal international student services, manage international student admissions and run study abroad programs.

 However, the new office space is smaller than the previous location causing the center administration to reevaluate how they conduct larger events.